projectcalico/calico/hack/postrelease/golang/README.md

 ## How to run

-You can use ginkgo to run the tests:
+You can use `go test`` to run the tests:

 ```
-$ ginkgo run tests/oss
+$ go test -v ./...
 ```

-To run specific tests, find the label for the tests you want to run and then pass that label to ginkgo:
+Or, for slightly nicer/cleaner progress output, `gotestsum`:

 ```
-$ ginkgo labels tests/oss
-oss: ["asset", "calico", "docker", "flannel", "github", "helm", "image_name", "openstack"]

-# ginkgo run --label-filter helm tests/oss
+$ gotestsum --format dots-v2 ./...
 ```

+## How to lint

+This package has been linted with [revive](https://github.com/mgechev/revive); if you're adding new tests or functionality, please consider doing the same.

 ## Structure

 ```
-/
-  pkg/      # All the various utility functions
+pkg/*           # All the various utility functions
 tests/          # The actual test suites
-    oss/    # Test suites for Calico OSS
+  oss/          # Test suites for Calico OSS specifically
+    openstack/  # Openstack-related tests
+    images/     # Tests to validate container images were published
+    helm/       # Fetches and validates the helm chart
+    github/*    # Github-related validations for various repositories
 ```

 In future, more test suites will be added to `tests`; for example, maybe `tests/operator` for operator-related validations.